 Is it easy for users to find out how your technology works?
 Can a user understand or find out why your technology behaves in a certain way?
 Are the goals explained?
 Is the idea of the technology explained?
 Is the technology company transparent about the way their business model works?

 One of the most prominent impacts on sustainability is energy efficiency.
-Consider what the service is that you want this technology to provide and how this could be done that with a minimal use of energy.
+Consider what service you want this technology to provide and how this could be achieved with a minimal use of energy.

 Discuss this quickly and note your first thoughts here.